Qumulo/docs/_includes/content-reuse/admin-guides/nfs/configuring-troubleshooting-host-access-rules-nfs-exports.md

 <a id="optimize-for-reverse-dns"></a>
-## Optimizing Your System for Reverse-DNS Lookups
+## Optimizing Your System for Reverse-DNS Look-Ups
 Qumulo Core checks hostnames by performing a reverse-DNS lookup on the cluster.
-Because continuous reverse-DNS lookups can affect system performance, Qumulo Core caches the results on the cluster.
+Because continuous reverse-DNS look-ups can affect system performance, Qumulo Core caches the results on the cluster.
 Because Qumulo Core's cache abides by the DNS TTL, a low TTL can cause cache entries to expire frequently, which might require a new query.

 By increasing TTL, you can reduce the number of DNS requests that your cluster makes.
 However, this might cause your cluster to keep outdated results for a longer time.
 For the most optimal configuration, list your organization's DNS servers first in your DNS configuration.